shellderr/cosouls/readme.md

 `serve-dev`: Live-serve with the GUI activated.

-`serve-json`: Start a test server to run in parallel fto test JSON fetching.
+`serve-json`: Start a test server to run in parallel to test JSON fetching.
 The server is in `test/serve.js` where there is also an html file that can be used do demo different query strings or cipher coded strings.

 `prep`: Pre-prepares the polyhedron models and is only necessary to add new .obj models as can be seen in `selectmodels.js`.